EdgarHE/hello-k8s/README.md

 ### Port
 - pod
   - containerPort: Docker image/container's exposed port
 - service
-  - targetPort: pod's containerPort
+  - targetPort: *pod's containerPort*
-  - port: service's port, clusterIP's port
+  - port: service's port, clusterIP's port.
+If not specified, use the same as targetPort
   - nodePort: node's exposed port for the service